ibm-cloud-docs/virtualization/install-vmware-centos-5x-64-bit.md

 You are prompted with the following questions:

 1. "Do you want to network your virtual machines?"

-* Answer **yes**.
-You need to create a network setup for your public network device so that you can access the internet on your virtual machines.
+Answer **yes**.
+This response creates a network for your public network device so that you can access the internet on your virtual machines.

 2. “Your computer has multiple ethernet interfaces available: eth0, eth1.
 Which one do you want to bridge to vmnet0?”
-* Remember, the way all {{site.data.keyword.BluSoftlayer}} servers are set up, and run are with the public network runs on eth1 and the private network runs on eth0.
+Type *eth1* and press Enter.
+All {{site.data.keyword.BluSoftlayer}} servers are set up with the public network running on eth1 and the private network runing on eth0.
 In VMware, the default bridge device for vmnet0 is eth0.
-Instead of pressing enter, type in eth1.

 ## Bridging the private network
 {: #bridging-the-private-network}